Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 If you’re relocating to a new country, understanding the local culture is something you should do before you officially move here.
 It’s important to respect and accept things that are a norm in the new country, in this case, Portugal.

-The Portuguese people do identify as Roman Catholics, and many of them are baptized and also get married in churches.
+The Portuguese people identify as Roman Catholics; many are baptized and get married in churches.

 One fundamental pillar of Portuguese culture is the family unit.
 Portuguese people really hold close and extended family ties dearly.
 And that’s how the concept of Sunday lunches has come into being!